 Light grey: ≥ 50%; Full grey: ≥ 66%; Black: ≥ 90%.

-The graphic representation shows that two clusters (bottom right and bottom left in Figure 1) could be each split up into two further clusters leading to six clusters.
-Based on their tie strength Cluster 1, 2, 3, and 4 remain as types.
-Cluster 5 and 6 are joined as well as cluster 7, 8, and 9.
+The graphic representation shows that two clusters (bottom right and bottom left in) could be each split up into two further clusters leading to a total of six clusters.
+Based on their tie strength Cluster 1 (CZ, LV, PL), 2 (DE, FI), 3 (DK, IE, NO, SE), and 4 (JP, KR) on the reight side remain as types.
+In addition, to the left, Cluster 5 (AU, BE, CH, LU, NL) and 6 (SI, SK) are joined as well as cluster 7 (FR, IL, ES, UK, US), 8 (EE), and 9 (NZ).

 Results – 720 words

-We propose an LTC typology of six system types:
+Based on our findings outlined above, we propose an LTC typology of six system types that can be characterized as follows (see Table 3):

 The residual public system

-The residual public system is marked by low levels of supply (Table 3).
+First, the residual public system, that includes the Czech Republic, Latvia, and Poland, is marked by low levels of supply.
 It has by far the lowest overall expenditure, beds, and recipients in comparison to all other system-types.
 Although access barriers are low by applying no means-testing and a low level of choice restrictions, bound cash benefits hint at a high level of informal care provision.
 However, the share of public LTC expenditure is the highest of all system types.
 Performance of these systems measured by life expectancy and subjective health status are by far the lowest compared to all other systems.

 The private supply system

-The supply in this system is medium to high.
-Yet, this system shows one of the lowest shares of public expenditure and the availability of unbound cash benefits, which hint at a high level of informal care provision.
-Access restrictions are among the lowest for all systems with no-means-testing and limited choice restrictions.
+Second, the private supply system, that consists of Germany and Finland, has a medium to high level of supply.
+Yet, this system shows one of the lowest shares of public expenditure and the availability of unbound cash benefits, indicating a high level of informal care provision.
+Access restrictions are among the lowest of all systems with no means-testing and limited choice restrictions.
 Performance levels are medium.

 The public supply system

-This system is defined by high supply and above average public expenditure.
+Third, the public supply system includes the countries Denmark, Ireland, Norway, and Sweden, and is defined by high supply and above average public expenditure.
 Benefits are mainly only available in-kind, which hints at a low level of informal care provision.
 Furthermore, choice is limited in these systems, yet no means-tests apply.
-The performance in this system is quite high.
+The performance indicators of this system are above average.

 The evolving public supply system

-This system is marked by medium to low supply and public financing and provision.
-Expenditure and the number of recipients in institutions are on a medium level, the supply of residential beds below average.
+Fourth, Japan and Korea can be defined as evolving public supply systems, marked by medium to low supply and public financing and provision.
+Expenditure and the number of recipients in institutions are at a medium level, the supply of residential beds is below average.
 Public expenditure is medium and benefits only provided in-kind.
 Access to the system is provided without means-testing but medium to high choice restrictions apply.
 Performance is the highest concerning life expectancy but among the lowest concerning self-perceived health.
+Our study indicates that the two countries share a number of characteristics of the North European public supply type.

 The private need-based supply system

-This type can be depicted as oriented towards private provision and financing as public expenditure is below average and cash benefits available in almost all countries and often unbound.
-However, supply is high.
-Access is restricted by a high level of means-testing, yet choice restrictions are rarely applied.
+A fifth LCT system type can be defined as a private need-based supply system that includes Australia, Belgium, Switzerland, Luxembourg, the Netherlands, Slovakia, and Slovenia with the latter two, however, only having weak ties to the other countries.
+This type can be depicted as oriented towards private provision and financing as public expenditure is below average and cash benefits are available in almost all countries and often unbound.
+On the other hand, however, supply is high.
+In contrast to the private supply type, access is restricted by a high level of means-testing.
+Like in the private supply countries, choice restrictions rarely apply.
 Performance is above average.

 The evolving private need-based system